Opening day is June 4, 2016

 customers, the Cortez Farmers Market is introducing a Rewards Card.
 Just stop by

 the Market Manager's booth to get your card.
-Each week you will bring your card
+Each week just bring your card

-back to the Market Managerís Booth, along with purchases from at least three
+to the Market Managerís Booth, along with purchases from at least five

 different vendors, to be validated.
 When all five boxes on the front of your

-card have been marked, you will turn in the completed card and receive $5 in
+card have been marked, turn in the completed card and receive $5 in

 Market Bucks, which can be spent like cash with any vendor.
 Youíll also get a